This parametric program calculates Nasa Bend, Naca Duct

 The ramp angle and the curvature profile of the walls creates counter-rotating

-vortices which deflect the boundary layer away from the intake and draws in the
+vortices that deflect the boundary layer away from the intake and draws in the

 faster moving air, while avoiding the form drag and flow separation that can